 - Everybody is placed on a team at an appropriate level so that they have the best opportunity for succeeding and enjoying baseball.
 16-26 regular season games are scheduled for most players, more for teams playing at higher skill levels within each division, in addition to tournament and playoff games.

-- In the 11U and 13U Divisions, teams play in one of three leagues, A, AA or AAA.
+- In the 11U and 13U Divisions, teams play in one of four leagues, A, AA Tier 4-5, AA Tier 2-3 or AAA.
 In the 15U and 18U Divisions, teams play in either the AA (Tier 1-2, or Tier 3-4 for Bantam) or AAA League.

 - Depending on its level of play, the league season for a team may finish by the end of June (A Leagues), or extend into mid-July (AA Leagues) or early August (AAA Leagues).